pshevtsov/ohaskell/chapters/en/io/do-imperative-world.md

     putStrLn $ "You said '" ++ firstText ++ "' and '" ++ secondText ++ "'"
 ```

 Function `obtainUserText` includes two consecutive steps, that's why the keyword `do` is used.
-We expect that the certain prompt would be printed firstand only then the action created by function `getLine` would be send to the outside world and would bring back the string which is typed by user.
+We expect that the certain prompt would be printed first and only then the action created by function `getLine` would be send to the outside world and would bring back the string which is typed by user.

 ## About function "return"